website Skip to content

 What is the most effective method to clean milk stains?

 The most effective method to clean milk stains is to use a mixture of white vinegar and water.
 Apply this solution to the stain and blot with a clean cloth.
-Follow up by washing the garment with Lucent Globe's eco-friendly detergent sheets to ensure the stain is fully removed and the fabric is cared for gently.
+Follow up by washing the garment with Lucent Globe's detergent sheets to ensure the stain is fully removed and the fabric is cared for gently.

 Can I use a spray cleaner on upholstery to remove milk stains?